Tunisair Express: History

-From its founding in 1990 until 2000, Tunisair Express was known in French as Tuninter, and bore the Arabic name "Domestic Airline" (الخطوط الداخلية).
-Initially limited to domestic routes (it is still the only airline to fly internally within Tunisia), Tuninter, as it was then known, obtained permission to begin international operations in 2000.
+From its founding in 1990 until 2000, Tunisair Express was known as Tuninter, and bore the Arabic name "Domestic Airline" (الخطوط الداخلية).
+Initially limited to domestic routes, Tuninter obtained permission to begin international operations in 2000.
 On 7 July 2007 (7/7/7), the airline was renamed "SevenAir" (Compagnie Aérienne Sevenair Tunisie, طيران السابع).
-SevenAir was owned by a relative of the wife of the former President Zine El-Abidine Ben Ali, and was renamed TunisAir Express following Ben Ali's departure from Tunisia on 14 January 2011.
-Tunisair Express transported a total of six million passengers between 1992 and 2008, carrying 300,000 passengers in 2008 alone.
+SevenAir was owned by a relative of the wife of the then-President of Tunisia, Zine El-Abidine Ben Ali, and was renamed TunisAir Express following Ben Ali's departure from Tunisia on 14 January 2011.
+Tunisair Express transported a total of six million passengers between 1992 and 2008, carrying 300,000 passengers in 2008.

-In December 2015, it has been announced that Tunisair Express will be merged into Tunisair in the foreseeable future to achieve a better profitability.
+In December 2015, it was announced that Tunisair Express would be merged into Tunisair in the foreseeable future to achieve a better profitability.

+Management

+On 16 October 2015, the Board of Directors appointed Béchir Ben Sassi as Chief Executive Officer, replacing Khaled Chelly, who was appointed CEO of the Civil Aviation and Airports Authority.

+Ilyes Kerfahi became CEO on 31 January 2017, followed by Yosr Chouari on 4 July 2018.

+On 12 March 2021, the Ministry of Transport and Logistics announced the appointment of Khaled Chelly as CEO of Tunisair and its subsidiaries, including Tunisair Express.

+In June 2023, Hatem Motemri was appointed CEO of Tunisair Express.

+Montacer Bnouni was appointed as Director General of Tunisair Express in June 2024.